LSC’s 2021-2024 Strategic Plan outlines the three strategic goals identified by the Board of Directors that will guide it for the next four years.

 Legal Services Corporation Leadership

 An eleven-member Board of Directors governs LSC.
 Each Board member is appointed by the President of the United States and confirmed by the Senate to serve a three-year term.
-By law the Board is bipartisan; no more than six members may be of the same political party.
+By law, the Board is bipartisan; no more than six members may be of the same political party.
 The current Board includes leaders from across the country with a wealth of professional experience at major law firms, law schools, and civil legal aid providers; two Board members are client-eligible representatives.
-The Board is responsible for hiring the President of the Corporation.
+The Board is responsible for electing the Chair and Vice Chair of the Board and for hiring the President of the Corporation.
 The President oversees LSC’s staff and is responsible for the final approval of all awards made to the Corporation’s grantees.
 LSC’s current senior management has considerable experience in both the public and private sectors.
 Since 1988, LSC has been overseen by its own Office of the Inspector General (OIG).
 The OIG’s primary goals are to assist management in identifying ways to promote efficiency and effectiveness in the activities and operations of LSC and its grantees and to prevent and detect fraud, waste, and abuse.

 The Shared Values of the Legal Services Corporation